 SavaPage is implemented as Print Server on GNU/Linux.
-Any workstation or device can print to SavaPage.

-- Devices supporting Internet Printing Protocol (IPP) or IP Printing (JetDirect), like Windows, Mac and GNU/Linux workstations, can print to SavaPage. - macOS and iOS devices can use AirPrint® 1. - · Android and Chrome OS devices can use Google Cloud Print. - Any device can use Web Print and Mail Print to print.
+Any workstation or device that supports Internet Printing Protocol (IPP), IP Printing (JetDirect), or AirPrint® can print to SavaPage.
+This includes workstations running GNU/Linux, macOS or Windows, as well as devices running Chrome OS, Android, iOS and iPadOS.
+Moreover, a Driverless File Transfer Print alternative is available via Web Print and Mail Print.